 nal_unit_type specifies the type of RBSP data structure contained in the NAL unit as specified in Table 7 1.

-When one picture picA of a layer layerA has nal_unit_type equal to TSA_N or TSA_R, each picture in the same access unit as picA in a direct or indirect reference layer of layerA shall have nal_unit_type equal to TSA_N or TSA_R.
+When one coded picture picA of a layer layerA has nal_unit_type equal to TSA_N or TSA_R, each coded picture that is present in the bitstream, in the same access unit as picA, and in a direct or indirect reference layer of layerA shall have nal_unit_type equal to TSA_N or TSA_R.

-When one picture picA of a layer layerA has nal_unit_type equal to STSA_N or STSA_R, each picture in the same access unit as picA in a direct or indirect reference layer of layerA shall have nal_unit_type equal to STSA_N or STSA_R.
+When one coded picture picA of a layer layerA has nal_unit_type equal to STSA_N or STSA_R, each coded picture that is in the bitstream, in the same access unit as picA, and in a direct or indirect reference layer of layerA shall have nal_unit_type equal to STSA_N or STSA_R.

+[Ed.
+(YK): Check for similar dependencies on pictures being present in the bitstream or provided externallly in other places.]

 The variable CraOrBlaPicFlag is derived as follows: